I’m planning on teaching the simplified ASL for If The Savior Stood Beside Me

 Before Primary starts, place the pictures on the chalkboard with the scripture references facing out for Senior primary only.
 For Junior primary, simply omit the scripture references and hang each picture on the board one at a time as you discuss what is happening in each picture.

-Then below is my lesson plan that I have printed out and I'll take with me.
-It's a pretty simple Q&A while using the song on CD to help with the listening portion.
+You can also download my lesson plan using the button below and take it with you to singing time.
+It’s a pretty simple Q&A while using the song on CD to help with the listening portion.

 I really try to keep my Easter lesson plans simple, reverent and focused directly on the Savior by using actual non-clipart pictures.
 Just my personal preference.